cdw66/dsa-review/search-algorithms/depth-first-search/README.md

 1. **Start at the Root (or a Chosen Node)**: Begin at the root node (or any arbitrary node) of the graph or tree.

-2. **Mark the Node as Visited (If Traversing a Graph)**: Once a node is visited, mark it as visited to avoid revisiting it.
-In graphs, this prevents cycles from being traversed multiple times.
+2. **Mark the Node as Visited**: Once a node is visited, mark it to avoid revisiting it.
+This is especially important in graphs to prevent cycles from being traversed multiple times, but in any traversal, marking nodes helps ensure they aren’t reprocessed.

-3. **Explore the Adjacent Nodes**: Recursively explore each of the node's unvisited adjacent nodes (or children in the case of trees)by diving deep along one path.
+3. **Explore the Adjacent Nodes**: Recursively explore each of the node's unvisited adjacent nodes (or children in the case of trees) by diving deep along one path.
 For each adjacent node, apply **DFS** recursively.

 4. **Backtrack**: If a node has no unvisited adjacent nodes, backtrack to the previous node and explore any unvisited nodes along that path.
+Backtracking ensures that DFS thoroughly explores every possible path before considering the next one.

 5. **Repeat Until All Nodes are Visited**: The process repeats until all reachable nodes from the starting point have been visited.